GauravDalakoti/ConnectKaro/README.md

-connectkaro Community Platform
+# connectkaro

-A full-stack social media platform built with React, Node.js, Express.js, and MongoDB.
+It is a Community Platform A full-stack social media platform built with React, Node.js, Express.js, and MongoDB.

 🚀 Live Demo
 [https://connectkaro.vercel.app]